| |

 9. Crafts for indoor winter activities

-Dig out your craft supplies and crank up your creative side.
+Dig out your craft supplies and crank up your creative side for these fun indoor winter activities.

 You can find inspiration on Pinterest, use any of these cool ideas, or let your kids go.
 This winter hat craft kids activity is both a fun and educational so it's perfect for your young learners!